Quad9DNS/documentation/docs/en/jobs/Senior_Technical_Support_Engineer_(Remote).md

 * Available to attend an annual all-hands meeting, typically in Europe, for approximately 3-4 days per year.

-* The position is entirely remote, but preferred applications will be located in a region in the UTC-0300 to UTC-0500 timezones of North/South America.
-The location of â€œBuenos Ai
+* The position is entirely remote, but preferred applications will be located in a region in the UTC-3 to UTC-5 timezones of North/South America.

 ## Nice to Have